muya17/FPGA_Order_Matcher/README.md

 Matching Logic: Compares buy/sell orders, matches if buy price ≥ sell price and quantities match.
 Output Module: Drives LEDs for match status and UART for result transmission.

-(Note: A block diagram image will be added to docs/block_diagram.png.)
+(Note: A block diagram will be added once the project is fully working.)
 Setup Instructions
 Prerequisites